rameshpokharel21/PetStore/README.md

+4/4: Added ToStiring() method for Product class and also for subclasses DogLeash and CatFood.
+Refactored Program class and PrintMessages() method to display instructions for user.
 3/29: Updated ProductLogic class: if key is not found from the Dictionary class null is thrown instead of Argument Exception That null is checked when outputting Dictionary collection of